 Preparing for your appointment

 When you contact your baby's doctor about your concerns, he or she may ask you to schedule an appointment or immediately refer you to a heart specialist for children (pediatric cardiologist).
-This will depend on the severity of the signs and symptoms you have described over the phone.
+This will depend on the severity of the signs and symptoms you have described.

 What you can do